Scott Rogers (football manager)

-Scott Rogers is an English professional football manager, who is currently one of the assistant managers at Liverpool F.C.
-Women in his second spell at the club.
-Previously he was head of coaching at Accrington Stanley F.C boys academy.
-He has managed the side previously, as well as the women's teams of Blackburn Rovers as an assistant of coach, Liverpool FC Women.
+Scott Rogers is an English professional football manager, who is currently one of the first team coaches for Manchester United Women's team.
+Previously he was assistant manager at Liverpool F.C Women and head of coaching at Accrington Stanley F.C boys academy.
+He has managed the Liverpool previously, as well as the women's teams of Blackburn Rovers as an assistant of coach, Liverpool FC Women.
 After being fired from Liverpool in 2018, Chris Kirkland took over the side.